First up: I want to express my gratitude to everyone who has read, liked, linked or commented. Thank you. My best wishes for the new year!

 Erikson put the epic back in epic high fantasy with this debut, the first in a 10 book series.
 It features – among countless other things – an insane mage that’s a small wooden puppet & a sword that has a prison inside it.
 The Malazan Book Of The Fallen is universally regarded as having redefined the genre.

 I have the feeling 2016 wasn’t an as good a year for SFF as 2015 was.
 Less titles appealed to me, and of what I’ve read, not a lot stood out.
-But, I still want to read Dark Matter, Europe in Winter, The Great Ordeal, Children Of Earth And Sky and Version Control.
+But, I still want to read Dark Matter, Europe in Winter, The Great Ordeal, Children Of Earth And Sky, Zero K and Version Control.
 With that in mind, for the moment, my vote for best book released in 2016 goes to Ninefox Gambit.

 The worst 2016 book I read must be The Medusa Chronicles by Alastair Reynolds & Steven Baxter.
 Such a shame Reynolds can’t seem to find his old form back.
 Producing books at his current tempo won’t help.